hepexta/refactoring/src/main/java/com/hepexta/refactoring/accumulation/moveAccumWithCollectParam/README.md

  2. In the accumulation method, find an information accumulation step and apply Extract Method to extract it into a private method.
 Make sure the method’s return type is void, and pass the result to it as a parameter.

  3. Repeat step 2 for every accumulation step, until the original code has been replaced with calls to extracted methods that accept and write to the result

- 4. Reflect on how simple your builder is for clients to use, and then make it simpler.

- 5. Refactor your Composite-construction code to use the new builder.
-This involves making your client code what is known in Design Patterns as a Builder: Client and Builder: Director.
-     _Compile and test._

 [Example](https://github.com/gunya/refactoring/pull/23)